Summer days in Penticton are the best kind of difficult. There are simply too many things to do.

 Penticton Lakeside Resort – Awesome location on Okanagan Lake, very short walk to downtown

-Wesbert Winery and Guest Suites – Upscale property on the Naramata Bench, ideal for romantic getaways
+Wesbert Winery and Guest Suites – Upscale property on the Naramata Bench, ideal for romantic winter getaways

 Have you been to Penticton in winter?

 Found this post helpful?
 Subscribe to our monthly newsletter!